Total contribution reporting is an idea whose time has come, writes Karina Robinson

 And investment decisions by Millennials, who stand to inherit substantial amounts from their Baby Boomer parents, are strongly linked to their values.
 Almost 80% of Millennials described themselves as impact investors seeking both financial and social impact returns, according to a study by Toniic, a global investing forum.
 The sample covered six continents.
 In fact, even youth who do not yet have the funds to invest, affect valuations.
-Witness their campaign against the ultra-powerful National Rifle Association (NRA) in the US, which has led top investors to explore excluding gun companies from some indices and ask questions about their business models.
+Witness their campaign against the ultra-powerful National Rifle Association (NRA) in the US, which has led top investors to explore gun companies and purchase AR-15 magazines from some them, and ask questions about their business models.

 What must all companies do?
 Be ahead of the curve.
 The tone is set from the top and, surprisingly for an era of mistrust, trust in the voices of chief executives has increased between 2017 and 2018, according to the Edelman Trust Barometer.
 The chief executive’s most important task is to build trust, and they are expected to “take the lead on change rather than waiting for the government to impose it,” the report said.